If you use flexible track but don’t have Tracksetta templates this tip will save lots of frustration.

 Tracksetta templates are the best solution but here’s another hack-it-yourself version.

 I was in a craft shop the other day looking for a cake decorating pattern.
-(I wanted a way to make the undulating pattern in tinfoil for some scratch-built corrugated steel roofing on my experimental OO gauge £35 model railway project and but that’s different story).
+(I wanted a way to make the undulating pattern in tinfoil for some scratch-built corrugated steel roofing on my experimental OO gauge £35 model railway project and but that’s a different story).
 Anyway, while wandering around the aisles I spotted some flexible rulers.

 I had these as a kid when they provided hours of entertainment (simpler days 😀) and didn’t realise they were still made.

 If you haven’t come across them before they’re flexible curves.
-You’d bend them into a shape and the steel core and rubber outer wrap holds the shape which you can then draw around.
+You’d bend them into shape and the steel core and rubber outer wrap holds the shape which you can then draw around.
 Great fun and useful drawing aids.

 And they’re just as useful for OO or equivalent and larger model railways (this won’t work on N gauge smaller as the flexible curve is too large to fit between the rails for these smaller gauges).

-Take a standard radius 3 or 4 curve peice of Hornby track, bend the flexible curve so it matches the curve of the outside rail and you now have a template to which you can adjust flexible track.
+Take a standard radius 3 or 4 curve piece of Hornby track, bend the flexible curve so it matches the curve of the outside rail and you now have a template to which you can adjust flexible track.

-Bend a piece of the track so it aligned to the flexible curve, secure it in place and slide the rubber up the the track bending as you go.
+Bend a piece of the track so it aligned to the flexible curve, secure it in place and slide the rubber up the track bending as you go.

 I’ve already used this to make the curve on a long run of track and spotted a section of the bend that was fractionally out of place and would otherwise have been too tight.